Rainbow World Tour

-The Rainbow World Tour was the fourth concert tour in 2000 by American singer-songwriter Mariah Carey, and supports her seventh studio album Rainbow (1999).
-The tour started in Europe on February 14, in Antwerp, Belgium, also an itinerary that included North America and ended on April 18, in Toronto.
+The Rainbow World Tour was the fourth concert tour in 2000 by American singer-songwriter Mariah Carey, and supported her seventh studio album, Rainbow (1999).
+The tour started in Europe on February 14, in Antwerp, Belgium, also an itinerary that included North America, and ended on April 18, in Toronto.
 The tour's nine-date North American leg grossed $7.1 million according to Billboard.

-The Rainbow World Tour received mixed reviews, with some reviewers critcizing Carey's vocal decline and confusing staging, while others praised it as a lively celebration of her career.
+The Rainbow World Tour received mixed reviews, with some reviewers criticizing Carey's vocal decline and confusing staging, while others praised it as a lively celebration of her career.
 Despite the divided reception, many critics felt the tour marked a bold shift in her image and performance style.

 Background

 The Rainbow World Tour was Carey's fourth headlining and third worldwide tour, consisting of nineteen shows across Europe, Asia, the United States, and Canada.
 While her previous two tours were limited to Europe and Asia following the lukewarm reception of her 1993 U.S. debut tour, the Music Box Tour, the overwhelming success of those international stops — marked by record-breaking ticket sales in Asia and rapid sellouts in Europe — gave Carey the confidence to return to her home country.
 The tour ultimately became her first U.S. trek in seven years, with tickets for the entire North American leg selling out within days.
 In addition to revisiting key international markets, Carey expanded her itinerary by performing in Singapore for the first time.
 The setlist blended songs from Rainbow with many of her earlier hits, offering fans a comprehensive showcase of her career.
 U.S. shows featured Missy Elliott and Da Brat as opening acts, while Trey Lorenz once again joined Carey as a backing vocalist.
 Notably, although Dallas, Texas, appeared on tour merchandise, the show was never scheduled.

 The Toronto Star reported that the concert in Toronto was filmed for a future television special, but it never aired.
 Footage recorded from the tour was used for the music video for "Against All Odds (Take a Look at Me Now)".